Backend (Nodejs)

 file the value ofagoraAppId

-Obtaining OneSignal Keys
+Obtaining OneSignal keys

 Create a Firebase account and follow this video to obtain OneSignal keys.